webgaurav02/portfolio/README.md

 - The `public` directory contains the static assets and the main HTML file.
 - The `src` directory contains the source code for the React components, stylesheets, and main application files.
-- The `components` directory includes individual React components that make up different sections of the website.
-- The `styles` directory contains CSS files for styling the components.
 - The `App.js` file is the entry point of the React application.
 - The `index.js` file is responsible for rendering the React components into the HTML document.